Additivemenu/spoonlee1/Udemy/React/C18-redux-basics/README.md

 ### :bangbang: Important

-never mutate existing state in reducer, always overwrite it by returning a new state object
+never mutate existing state in the reducer, always overwrite it by returning a new state object

 ```js
 const counterReducer = (state = initialState, action) => {